 The demand $D \ge 0$ depends on the retail price p and the reference price r.
 We consider in this article a general reference-dependent demand function D = D(p(t), r(t)).
 This general form offers the advantage of allowing for nonlinearities when capturing dynamics related to reference price variations (Popescu and Wu, 2007).
+An even more general demand function could include time dependency with D = D(p(t), r(t), t), in the vein of Schlosser (2015), Schlosser (2016), and Güler et al. (2017).

 For brevity and in order to simplify equations, function parameters will be further omitted, if there is no confusion.
+The demand function is twice continuously differentiable, satisfying the following conditions